 I used to think of my life purpose as a job.
 It was my job to be Christ to the world.
 It was my job to support, encourage, comfort, and edify those around me.
 But God didn’t just create me to do a job, He created me to be a person––a unique individual that no one else is or can be.
 He created me to be me.

-“What good is it for a man to gain the whole world and yet lose his very self?”
-(Luke 9:25)
+“What good is it for a person to gain the whole world and yet lose their very self?”